CodyStride/Cody_Stride-soen341projectF2023/Sprint_1/TaskBreakdown.md

 As a user, specifically a house-buyer, renter, or even broker willing to request a visit for his client, I want to be able to request a visit to a specific house posted on the site.
 I also need to be able to chose a specific and available time that is convenient for me.

 ### Task Breakdown
-- [ ] Create visit request feauture
+- [ ] Create visit request feature
 - [ ] Implement available options feature
 - [ ] Implement database for current requests
 - [ ] Implement database of availability of house visits